actsl/kiss_sdl/README.md

 they can be retrieved from the data in the code.
 But again because of simplicity, this has not been done in the examples of this toolkit.

 Can i use other colors, images, etc?
 Yes.
-To use certain other fonts or textures, you may have to rewrite the init function.
+Different widgets can have different fonts and images, that can be loaded after the init function and assigned to the widget structure before creating the widget.
+To use certain other types of fonts or images, you may have to rewrite the init function.
 You can also draw anything you like on the widgets in the drawing function, this will be automatically redrawn every time after the window is exposed.

 Can i do this or that other thing?
 You can do whatever you want, different from some other widget toolkits, this toolkit has not been made to